 Calculating Capital Gains Taxes

-Calculating capital gains taxes on investment properties isn’t as simple as just subtracting what you originally paid from what you sold the property for.
+Nowadays, we have tools for everything—including taxes!
+Thanks to technology, you can now go online and find the right tax calculator with just the click of a button.
+Granted, while it is easy to find and access these tools, the actual process of calculating capital gains taxes on investment properties isn’t as simple as just subtracting what you originally paid from what you sold the property for.
 To calculate the capital gain, you want to subtract the “cost basis” of the property from the “net proceeds” you make from the sale of the property.

 The “cost basis” differs from just the cost of the property in that other factors are considered.
 Not only does it include the amount you paid for the property, but it also includes costs related to the purchase (appraisal fees, legal fees, etc.) and the cost of any improvements that have been made to the property since you purchased it.